joangcc-pers/aidl-upc-w20245-rec-sys/README.md

- # Project: Artificial Intelligence with Deep Learning
+ # Project: Session-based Recommender Systems using Graph Neural Networks

 This repository contains the development of a project carried out as part of the **Artificial Intelligence with Deep Learning** postgraduate program.